evilmartians/evil-client/README.md

 # will send a GET request to URI: http://localhost/users/1?foo=bar&bar=baz&baz=qux
 ```

-In a POST request the arguments will be sent as a body.
+Arguments of a POST, PATCH, PUT and DELETE requests are added to the body.
 The preformed query is used as well:

 ```ruby
 client